mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-04-27-laber_hauptgipfel.md

 After a while, we kept going to Laber Hauptgipfel (1686 m), which apparently didn't have a cross despite being the main summit.
 Nobody was disappointed though, because we were on the way to a beer garden which may have been open.
-To our amusement, the beer garden was closed, so we had a drink there too.
+To our amusement, the beer garden was indeed open, so we had a drink there too.
 I also tried the main attraction of the place, the Alpine ice cream, which was delicious and I recommend it to everyone.
 As we were sitting there, the rising clouds finally caught up to us and we were surrounded by fog again.